Olivier Denagiscarde

 I am a Ph.D.
 Candidate at CES - Université Paris 1 Panthéon-Sorbonne, working under the supervision of Clément Bosquet.
 I hold an M.Sc. from Toulouse School of Economics.

 My research focuses on urban, real estate, and financial economics, building upon several years of experience in the banking and real estate sectors.
+It combines spatial analysis and applied econometrics to produce causal evidence relevant to policy makers and real estate professionals.

 CV